Multilingualism

 For mobile devices only

-The meta tag is generated exclusively in the pages that are transformed for mobile devices.
+The meta tag is generated only on pages that have been optimized for mobile devices.

 For selected layouts only